Alexander Sinton Secondary School: Trojan Horse Incident

 On 15 October 1985 three male youths, Michael Miranda (11), Shaun Magmoed (15) and Jonathan Claasen (21), were killed by the police nearby in Belgravia Road in Athlone in what was called the Trojan Horse Incident.
+In addition, 15 others, including 13 children and 2 adults, were wounded.
 Students and activists had gathered where they regularly had battles with the police and were stoning vehicles.
 Most of the people in the crowd were from the school.
 Police officers who had been hidden in crates on board the back of a truck opened fire on stone-throwing protesters.
 The police had deliberately provoked the protesters to allow them to shoot – the truck was driven down the same road twice as the police did not get the anticipated reaction the first time, i.e. stones being thrown at them.
 A CBS television crew witnessed and filmed the incident and images thereof were broadcast to the world.

 An inquest found that the police had behaved "unreasonably", but despite a private prosecution no sentences were imposed on the people involved.
 A Truth and Reconciliation Commission hearing was held into the incident in 1997, after the end of the apartheid era.
 A memorial marks the spot where the incident took place.
 It shows a silhouette of the Trojan Horse vehicle and the people who shot the three young people.
 The memorial also officially includes graffiti sprayed on the fence that includes the message "Stop State Violence".